Al3zama1/swe-notes/CCNA/12 - Subnetting.md

 	* 8 borrowed host bit makes 256 subnets possible.
 	* Subnet mask = 255.255.255.255
 	* Will probably never use a /32 mask to configure an actual interface.
 However, there are some uses for a /32 mask.
-	* a /32 mask can be used when you want to create a static route not a network, but just to one specific host.
+	* a /32 mask can be used when you want to create a static route not to a network, but just to one specific host.

 This is called subnetting because we are only using a subset of the total available addresses in the address class that we are working on.
 In this case we are creating subnets for a class C network.
 ![subnet class C network](./img/CIDR-Notation-24.png)